spatialresearch/productivitypatterns/log/2204151301 daily sentences.md

 Then there is the revolution in the May of '68.
 Rem made popular the virtual in architecture, that is how we get AMO.
 Research was a way to contribute to a landscape by locating, ideally a critical position on it.
-As a screen writer by training he started his career by writing scripts.
+As a screen writer by training he started his career writing scripts.
 His texts and his buildings are positioned as narratives, screen plays almost.
-Rem sold his buildings are blockbuster offerings, even S is XL.
+Rem sold his buildings are blockbuster offerings where even S is XL.
 Between the metropolis in 1978 to the hinterland of 2020 spans a practice that influences an entire culture of architecture of a time.
 It is Alexandra Lange who brings Christopher and Rem together in her review of big architectural books on curbed as Overdue books.
 She though stops at that.